kyuucr/turtle-chat/readme.md

 # README

 This is an implementation of web-based SIP client-server.
-Don't get your hope to high, this project is still in development.
+Don't get your hope too high, this project is still in development.

 ## Thanks to